gitrdm/yaep/python/README.md

 - This is a prototype and aims to be documentation-through-examples; the Python API is intentionally small and well-tested — the tests and examples serve as living documentation.
+- For YAEP grammar syntax and concepts, see the grammar documentation at ``../doc/YAEP_GRAMMAR.md``.

 ## Types and exceptions